jolpica/jolpica-f1/docs/endpoints/drivers.md

 ### constructors

-**Filters for only drivers who have raced for a specified constructor**
+Filters for only drivers who have raced for a specified constructor.

 `/constructors/{constructorId}/` -> ex: `/ergast/f1/constructors/williams/drivers/`